mjiraboondilok/uitest/README.md

             { event: 'UPDATE', schema: 'private' },
             async (payload) => {
               // If the payload's table is async_tasks and we have the correct task id, and
-              // if the status is done or error mutate the call that fetches user_api_id
+              // if the status is done or error mutate the call that fetches user_api data
               // add code here
             }
           )